NikhilAshodariya/JavaScript_Numpy/README.md

 20.	findMode:- returns the elements with highest frequency.
 21. flatten:- it converts the entire matrix into a single array.
 22. fillWithNumber:- it makes a matrix with the given dimension and filled with the Number provided.
+23. reshape:- this function reshape the given data to the given dimension
 ```

 ## Authors